 - If you have a tablet or smartphone, download the EAT RIGHT 4 YOUR TYPE app.

 - Be sensitive to your body; seek harmony and balance your system daily.
 Don’t get discouraged when you slip; 70 percent adherence is OK if you are in good health and not overweight.

 - Stay hydrated.
 Your urine color can reflect how much water your body needs.

-- Avoid stimulants and physiologically stressful substances such as caffeine, diet pills, alcohol, cigarettes, etc.
+- Avoid stimulants and physiologically stressful substances—caffeine, diet pills, alcohol, cigarettes, etc.

-- If weight loss is your main goal, keep within an ideal daily caloric range.
+- If weight loss is your main goal, keep within an optimal daily caloric range.

 - Plan your physical exercise routine.
 If you are a beginner, consider starting with two to three sessions weekly.

-- Add nature supplements (food derivations, vitamins, minerals, herbs) to your diet.
+- Add nature supplements—food derivations, vitamins, minerals, herbs.

 - If needed, join a support group.